How to create a passive income

 This list is too exhaustive but I trust that you are getting my point.

-(The above list is not a suggestion to invest in any of these businesses, I am purely making obvious suggestions of brands you may know and trust).
+(The above list is not a suggestion to invest in any of these businesses, I am purely points out familiar brands you may know and trust).

-Should you be considering starting a passive income through dividend stocks then there are plenty of resources available.
+Should you be considering starting a passive income through dividend investing, then there are plenty of resources available.

 On this page you will find quick links to websites I use to research my own investments.